-SOLD FEBRUARY 14, 2024 | $35,000,000
+GREGORIE NECK PLANTATION | SOLD FEBRUARY 14, 2024 | $35,000,000

+When the largest undeveloped waterfront parcel in South Carolina came to market last year in a rare and widely publicized sale by private owners, the property’s future, along with the future of the surrounding area came into question.
 The brokers at Holcombe, Fair & Lane recognize that the sale or lease of any property, especially along the Coastal Plain directly impacts the quality of its natural and commercial resources for future generations.
-Rarely has the area seen such an example.
+Empowered by a combination of federal and private funding, The Nature Conservancy, a globally-recognized environmental organization, secured the contract.
+Rarely has the area seen such an example of a collaborative effort to place a property of such significance under permanent protection.

-Empowered by a combination of federal and private funding, The Nature Conservancy, a globally-recognized environmental organization, secured the contract and engaged the Open Land Trust in an agreement to place a conservation easement on the entire property.
-This easement will protect the property’s conservation values through limits on use, development, and subdivision.
+The Nature Conservancy, a globally-recognized environmental organization, engaged both the Beaufort County Open Land Trust and The United States Department of the Navy in an agreement to place a conservation easement on the entire property.
+This easement was finalized in July of 2024, and will protect the property’s conservation values through limits on use, development, and subdivision.
+Among other standards as outlined in the easement (see below), will be no division of the land smaller than 250 acres with two to three residential structures each, thus preserving the rural character of the land.

 Rarely does a plantation property possess so many superlatives.
 And rarely is it turnkey.